Canon SX620 vs Nikon 1 J4

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX620 HS and Nikon 1 J4 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the J4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the J4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the J4 was succeeded by the Nikon 1 J5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX620 and J4 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon 1 J4 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX620 or the Nikon 1 J4 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.